 How to Apply

-The Tulane School of Architecture uses an online application platform.
+The Tulane School of Architecture uses an online application platform for all of our graduate programs: Master of Architecture, Master of Science in Architectural Research and Design, Master of Preservation Studies, and Master of Sustainable Real Estate Development.
 Applicants may electronically submit all items except for official transcripts.
 Please read through the instructions in the application carefully.
 For questions, contact William Wildman, Assistant Director of Admissions at the School of Architecture.

 A complete application package will include: a portfolio (Architecture only), resumé, transcripts (either official or unofficial), a statement of purpose, letters of recommendation, and an application form.